• Skip to primary navigation

 If you're in a lot of debt, you should be trying to pay it off as quickly as possible.
 That might mean spending less than 30% of your income on wants.

-Sign up for Swift Saturday Financial, a quick weekly newsletter that features budgeting tips, money-saving ideas, market updates, and more!
+Sign up for Swift Saturday Financial, a quick weekly newsletter that features budgeting methods, money-saving ideas, investment tips, and more!

+Sent every Saturday.
 Unsubscribe at any time.
 I'll never share or sell your information.

 20% of Your Income Goes Towards Savings